 Oftentimes, people learn that they have HIV after having their test which they took months after their first symptoms showed up.
 People won’t go to doctors to be checked for sexually transmitted infections if they don’t see any serious symptoms hence they wait until it is too late.
 If you know you are at risk of having STI, you should take a test immediately.
-In addition, watching out for symptoms of STDs can also help.
+In addition, watch out for symptoms of STDs can also help.
 For most STDs, having rashes is one of the most common symptoms.

 Rashes and HIV